IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_tekton_pipeline.html.markdown

 		* `url` - (Forces new resource, String) URL of the definition repository.
 		  * Constraints: The maximum length is `2048` characters.
 The minimum length is `10` characters.
 The value must match regular expression `/^http(s)?:\/\/([^\/?#]*)([^?#]*)(\\?([^#]*))?(#(.*))?$/`.

+* `enable_partial_cloning` - (Boolean) Flag whether to enable partial cloning for this pipeline.
+When partial clone is enabled, only the files contained within the paths specified in definition repositories will be read and cloned.
+This means symbolic links may not work.

+* `enable_slack_notifications` - (Boolean) Flag whether to enable slack notifications for this pipeline.
+When enabled, pipeline run events will be published on all slack integration specified channels in the enclosing toolchain.

 * `enabled` - (Boolean) Flag whether this pipeline is enabled.

 * `name` - (String) String.